eul94458/Memo/dual_rtx4090workstation_for_machine_learning_202401.md

 ### Out of memory.
 Error message shown that it is related to graphics.

 If the CPU has iGPU in it, it can be fixed.
 Reboot and enter BIOS menu.
-Enable CSM mode to disable iGPU.
+Enable CSM mode to disable iGPU, save settings and reboot.
 But make sure you have a discrete GPU so that you can see stuff.
 After disabling iGPU, re-enter Linux install media, you should be fine.

 ### No Wifi